 These are the basics you need to know when programming realistic sounding drums.

-As I said at the start of this article, you'll never beat the sound of a real drummer turning in a top notch performance on a beautiful kit in a great sounding room but you can still get good results if you follow these tips.
-If you found this article useful please hit the Like button or go to our facebook page and like that for updates.
+As we said at the start of this article, you’ll never beat the sound of a real drummer playing live acoustic drum loops on a beautiful kit in a great sounding room, but you can still get good results if you follow these tips.